TBI And C&P Exams For Disabled Veterans

 Reason for TBI C&P Exam

-In any VA claim, it is the veteran’s burden to prove he deserves the benefit.
-In certain circumstances, VA has a duty to help the veteran meet his burden.
-A compensation & pension (C&P) exam is one example of how VA helps veterans develop evidence.
-In a C&P exam, VA asks a qualified professional to answer medical questions related to your claim.
+It is the veteran’s burden to prove he deserves the VA benefits.
+In certain circumstances, the VA must help the veteran meet his burden.
+A compensation & pension (C&P) exam is one example of how the VA helps veterans develop evidence.
+In a C&P exam, the VA asks a qualified professional to answer medical questions related to your claim.

 • Is it at least as likely as not that the TBI was caused or aggravated during active duty service?